anshumandas/get-flutter-fire/README.md

 2. Firebase for the Backend.
 3. GetX for state management.

-Created APP Link: https://youtu.be/LdbmzCtcY24 (For more Clarity)
+Created APP Youtube Video Link: https://youtu.be/LdbmzCtcY24 (For more Clarity)

 This is my first Flutter App of my career which i have built in 10 days.
 I followed the readme provided by Sir Anshuman das and i followed a youtube channel i.e "coding with T" www.youtube.com/@CodingwithT for reference.